-Two suspects were arrested at the scene, while dozens of suspected militants have since been detained in a country-wide manhunt following the assassination attempt on Wiranto, a former general who goes by one name.
+Two suspects were arrested at the scene, while the police have detained dozens of suspected militants in a country-wide search following the assassination attempt on Wiranto, a former general who goes by one name.

 The 72-year-old is recovering in hospital.